hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ```

-## Creating a virtual environment on a specific cluster
+## Creating a virtual environment for a specific cluster

 To create a virtual environment for a specific cluster, you need to start an interactive shell on that cluster.
 Let's say you want to create a virtual environment on the `shinx` cluster.